 Many if not all of the misfit architects I’ve listed here over the years have either been totally forgotten, under-remembered or under-acknowledged for not providing misleading narratives to distinguish their noble efforts as architecture.
 Their innovations have been duly dismissed as idiosyncratic obsession or mere investigations into building science.
 Last week’s Architecture Misfit#27: Harold Krantz is a perfect example.
 Perhaps he’d be better remembered as the innovator he was if he’d spent a bit more time designing his narratives than simply indicating what he thought was the real worth of what he was doing.

 • • •

-For years I’d been trying to track down a Japanese house I vaguely remember – probably from having seen it in Japan Architect in the late 1970s.
+For years I’d been trying to track down a Japanese house I vaguely remembered – probably from having seen it in Japan Architect in the late 1970s.
 I never saw or heard of it again so it must have been a one-off, long forgotten and by now long gone.
 It was titled House With a Sloping Wall because that is what it had.

 I found myself thinking of this house again last week.
 Perhaps it had something to do with the one-bedroom apartments that were also very much on my mind.

 I spoke about how one-bedroom apartments are usually a bedroom and a living room side-by-side along the only wall that can have windows, and how the bathroom and kitchen are usually against the corridor where they share a shaft.

 I never got to talk about the poetry of architecture and that was a shame since I’ve begun to suspect the poetry of architecture, building science and social utility aren’t as mutually exclusive as we’ve been led to believe.
 So here’s my memory of House With a Sloping Wall, re-imagined as a one-bedroom apartment.

 We now come to a fork in the road.
 Do I present my House With A Sloping Wall as something aesthetically innovative or do I present it as something useful?
 Do I go for a misleading narrative or do I tell the truth?
 The former is easy and there’s no lack of impeccable references to work into a misleading narrative.